top of page

 An indoor spot acts as your reliable anchor, especially during the colder months or early mornings and even when you feel like being solo.
 You don’t need an entire room—a quiet corner will do.

-• The Physical Anchor: Choose a comfortable cushion (zafu) or a sturdy chair that allows your spine to be upright but not rigid.
+• The Physical Anchor: Choose a comfortable cushion (zafu) and floor cushion (Zabuton) or a sturdy chair that allows your spine to be upright but not rigid.
+You can also get small kneeling benches.

 • Sensory Cues: Use a small "altar" or shelf with a candle, some art, a simple stone, or a plant.
 These items act as visual signals to your brain that it is time to transition from "doing" to "being."